hbctraining/DGE_workshop/lessons/01_DGE_setup_and_overview.md

 ## Review of the dataset

-We will be using the full count matrix from the RNA-Seq dataset we started with in our workflow from the previous session.
-It is part of a larger study described in [Kenny PJ et al, Cell Rep 2014](http://www.ncbi.nlm.nih.gov/pubmed/25464849).
-Although we have gone through this before, we have a brief summary to remind you of the biological relevance and experimental design.
+We will be using the full count matrix from the RNA-Seq dataset that is part of a larger study described in [Kenny PJ et al, Cell Rep 2014](http://www.ncbi.nlm.nih.gov/pubmed/25464849).

 The RNA-Seq was performed on HEK293F cells that were either transfected with a MOV10 transgene, or siRNA to knock down Mov10 expression, or non-specific (irrelevant) siRNA.
 This resulted in 3 conditions **Mov10 oe** (over expression), **Mov10 kd** (knock down) and **Irrelevant kd**, respectively.
 The number of replicates is as shown below.